 I read the latest post in the Climate Change Collective series just as I was finishing up reading The Day the World Stops Shopping by J.B.
 MacKinnon.
 The book is a frightening and thought-provoking analysis of what would happen if everyone in the world reduced their consumption by even 25%.
 The answer isn’t pretty.

 It’s no secret that consumption is out of control in a society driven by greed and capitalism.
 What’s really scary is this isn’t a new problem.
 We saw early signs that things needed to change in the days of the energy crisis in the 1970s.
-At that time, U.S. President Jimmy Carter made a profound statement that still rings true today:
+At that time, U.S. President Jimmy Carter made an insightful statement that still rings true today:

 Too many of us now tend to worship self-indulgence and consumption.
 Human identity is no longer defined by what one does, but by what one owns.